Reservation Required

 Lone Pine Australian Memorial: Lone Pine, located in Kanlisirt in the Ariburnu Region, where the Canakkale Wars took place with all its violence, is the largest cemetery where Australian soldiers are buried.

-The Nek: Despite being a small conflict, the Battle of the Nek on the 7th of August 1915 was one of the most fierce battles during the Gallipoli campaign.
+The Nek: Despite being a small conflict, the Battle of the Nek on the 7th of August 1915 was one of the most fierce battles during the Gallipoli Campaign.

 The Chunuk Bair New Zealand Memorial: The New Zealand Memorial at Chunuk Bair commemorates 850 soldiers of the New Zealand Expeditionary Force, many of whom were lost during the Allied efforts to take Chunuk Bair and in other battles in this region, between the 7th and 10th of August.
 Names of soldiers written on the walls of the memorial, who lost their lives and graves are not known.
 The monument is in the form of a rising column.
 When viewed from above, the sign of the cross is visible.

-Following the visit accommodation in Eceabat / Canakkale.
+Following the visit, accommodation in Eceabat / Canakkale.

-Day 2: Troy Tour Day Trip from Istanbul
+Day 2: Troy Tour Day Trip From Istanbul

 Depart from your hotel in Eceabat and drive to Troy ancient city.
 City where the famous Trojan War took place, mentioned in the Iliad, written by Homer.